prawar/burger-builder/README.md

 A Burger builder application.
 You can add ingredients and give your contact details and select payment method and place your order.

 ## Main Features
 * Burger-Builder Page - In this page You can select ingredients from given options.
-After clicking a order now button a ``preview`` page will pop up with price and and ingredients you select.You can go back or continue.
-After Continue you will see a preview of your burger on this you can also continue or go back.
-After Continue You will see a form for contact details after filling your contact details you can place your order.
+After clicking a order now button a `preview` page will pop up with price and and ingredients you selected.You can go back or continue.
+After Continue you will see a `preview of your burger` on this you can also continue or go back.
+After Continue You will see a `form` for contact details after filling your contact details you can place your order.

 * Orders Page - In this page youcan access all your past orders with ingredients and price details.